Yolazega/LocalTax-AI-Assistant/README.md

 To replace unreliable, expensive tax advisors with a personal assistant that:

-* Learns your tax logic over time (through local examples and Cloud coaching)
+* Learns your tax logic over time (through progressive training approach)
 * Matches invoices and payments automatically
 * Fills tax software fields automatically
-* Stays 100% offline and encrypted
+* **Evolves from hybrid to fully local operation** as it masters tax laws

+## 🧠 Why Progressive Training?

+**The Reality:** Tax laws are incredibly complex and constantly changing.
+Even professional accountants specialize in specific areas and rely on updated resources.

+**The Solution:**
+* **Start Smart:** Use online LLM initially to handle complex tax questions
+* **Learn Everything:** Store all tax knowledge locally for future use
+* **Go Local:** Gradually reduce online dependency as local knowledge grows
+* **Stay Current:** Update tax rules as laws change

+**Result:** You get professional-level tax knowledge that becomes fully private over time.

 ## ⚙️ Core Features